MohammedAlsayed/crm-frontend/README.md

 ## Introduction

 This repo is a setup for the frontend development of the CRM web-application.
-It's build with Vue 3.
+It's build with Vue 3 and Bootstrap 5.

 ## Recommended IDE Setup